Product Experience Marketing Framework for Brand & Growth

 It helps marketing and growth teams become aware of what they are primarily focused on, and to allocate limited resources to the product experience and grow around the user as quickly as possible.

 How to expand the marketing involvement and scale every piece of the customer journey for brand and growth

 So far, it’s mostly product and customer success teams that take care of the product experience.
 Marketing has valuable insights and data about the market, the alternatives, and the users but shows a decreasing involvement in the customer journey.

 This is a common mistake.
 Exactly when it comes to creating growth in the core and using the feedback and the voices of the customers for the brand, marketing drops out.
 A typical problem of handover between Marketing, Sales, Product and Customer Success based on traditional patterns.

-Modern marketing, product and growth strategies unite the disciplines around the product experience and scale every opportunity.
+Modern go-to-market and growth strategies unite the disciplines around the product experience and scale every opportunity.
+Marketing-led, product-led, sales-led: in the acquisition phase hybrid models deliver most value.
 In the classic retention phase, it is decided where customers are headed and how the habits of users can be influenced.
 In the final loyalty phase, customers become fans, which is valuable input.

 Therefore, the focus in the Product Experience Growth Framework is to expand the involvement of marketing in the apply, rate and share stage and to scale for topics like onboarding, user feedback for positioning and customer advocacy.